OpenSauce/rustortion/README.md

 # Rustortion

-A real-time guitar amplifier simulator built in Rust using JACK audio and a GUI interface.
+A guitar amp simulator built in Rust using JACK.

 ## Features